slatedocs/slate/source/includes/_interactions.md

 ### Returns

-The details of the interaction corresponding to the id and type specified in the path parameter.
-An appropriate error is returned if an invalid id and type are supplied.
+The details of the interaction corresponding to the ID and type specified in the path parameter.
+An appropriate error is returned if an invalid ID and type are supplied.

 ## Create a New Interaction